September 2022 Quarterly Progress Update (Q4)

 The FY22 goal of 40% racial and ethnic diversity is tracked through quarterly milestones.
-The Q3 FY22 goal of 39.2% is being met, with a result of 39.3%.
-Ongoing work to increase employee diversity includes requiring hiring managers to attend inclusive and equitable recruitment training, redesigning the seattlechildrens.org careers site and incorporating new diverse recruitment videos, and expanding remote onboarding options for new hires.
+The Q4 FY22 goal of 40% is trending positively toward the goal, with a current result of 40%.
+Ongoing work to increase employee diversity includes requiring hiring managers to attend inclusive and equitable recruitment training, redesigning the SeattleChildrens.org careers site and incorporating new diverse recruitment videos, publishing diversity analytics and highlighting Seattle Children’s Inclusion Networks.

 FY22: Improve scores on the Inclusion Indicator question “This organization values workforce members from different backgrounds” from 3.78 (FY21 baseline) to 3.82 out of 5.
 This represents a clinically significant increase.

 The most recent Workforce Engagement Survey, conducted in fall 2021, provides a baseline score for this question of 3.78 out of 5.
 The target score for FY22 is 3.82 (out of a best possible score of 5), which represents a clinically significant increase.
-The Workforce Engagement Survey, including the question, “This organization values workforce members from different backgrounds,” will be administered to our workforce in Q4 FY22.
+The Workforce Engagement Survey, including the question, “This organization values workforce members from different backgrounds,” will be administered to the workforce in September 2022.

 FY22: The Behavioral Response Project will replace Code Purple with an equitable and anti-racist structure that is co-created with patients and families to ensure it is culturally responsive and provides psychosocial support.